dainyleen/scoreboard/README.md

 # Playing With React Components Part 1

-I am using this boilerplate to re-create a scoreboard web app that I've watched from a video tutorial.
+I am using this boilerplate to re-create a scoreboard web version that I've watched from a video tutorial.

-Want to see it?
-Do these simple steps:
+I suggest you begin with these simple steps:

 1. npm install
 2. npm run dev